Calls for Participation

 Pre-ICIS Workshop on IT Project Management will be held in Copenhagen, Denmark on Dec 10, 2022 - https://icis2022.aisconferences.org/

 International Research Workshop on IT Project Management (IRWITPM)

-The workshop will be held as an all-day meeting virtually in conjunction with the ICIS 2020.
+The workshop will be held as an half-day meeting (Hybrid) in conjunction with the ICIS 2022.
 There will be a single track to maximize interaction and participation.
 Workshop participants will be charged a nominal registration fee (details will be announced as the conference program is finalized).

 SUBMISSIONS (may be of three types):

 - Completed research papers (< 5000 words, excluding references, tables, and figures)

 - Research-in-progress papers (< 3500 words, excluding references, tables, and figures)

 - Notification of Decision: October 30, 2022 (Authors will be notified on a rolling basis)